Sunflower Trail Festival in Gilliam, Louisiana

 Highway 3049 - In the 1880s R. L. Gilliam came to the area and bought land.
 In 1898, when the railroad came through the area, Mr. Gilliam donated a right of way on the agreement that the railroad put a depot on the land and name it Gilliam.
 A post office was established in 1900.
 In the aftermath of a cyclone in 1908 which killed 40 people, the TS&N Railroad sent carloads of emergency supplies and provided railcars for temporary storage for belongings of the survivors.
 Mayor - Adam Oliver

 • Gilliam Gin Company - Highway 3049 South of Gilliam.
-View a modern cotton gin in operation.
+View a modern cotton gin in operation (outside views only).

 • Main Street Restaurant 318-296-4400